How US-Registered Investment Companies Operate and the Core Principles Underlying Their Regulation

 - Restrictions preventing investment banks from placing or “dumping” unmarketable securities with an affiliated fund by generally prohibiting the fund from buying securities in an offering syndicated by an affiliated investment bank

 Both tax and securities law provide diversification standards for funds registered under the Investment Company Act.
-As discussed in detail above, to qualify as RICs under the tax laws, all mutual funds, closed-end funds, and ETFs, as well as most UITs, must meet a tax diversification test every quarter.
+To qualify as RICs under the tax laws, all mutual funds, closed-end funds, and ETFs, as well as most UITs, must meet a tax diversification test every quarter.
 The effect of this test is that a fund with a modest cash position and no government securities would hold securities from at least 12 different issuers.
 Another tax diversification restriction limits the amount of an issuer’s outstanding voting securities that a fund may own.

 The securities laws set higher standards for funds that elect to be diversified.
 If a fund elects to be diversified, the Investment Company Act requires that, with respect to at least 75 percent of the portfolio, no more than 5 percent may be invested in the securities of any one issuer and no investment may represent more than 10 percent of the outstanding voting securities of any issuer.
 Diversification is not mandatory, but all mutual funds, closed-end funds, and ETFs must disclose whether or not they are diversified under the act’s standards.

-* This number—tabulated using Morningstar data—is the median among domestic equity mutual funds, excluding sector mutual funds and funds of funds.
+* This number—calculated using Morningstar data—is the median among domestic equity mutual funds, excluding sector funds and funds of funds.